Palitoderpan/Ph.D.-dissertation---Hrayr/food-market-abm/README.md

-This folder contains the food market ABM developed in NetLogo, a file used for calibration, the policy-simulation database, and an R script with the sensitivity analysis.
+This folder contains the food market ABM developed in NetLogo, a file used for calibration, and the policy-simulation database used for sensitivity analysis.